-General Data Protection Regulation (GDPR) is a newly launched law developed by the European Union (EU) for data protection and privacy for all the individual within the EU.
+General Data Protection Regulation (GDPR) is a newly launched law developed by the European Union (EU) for data protection and privacy for all individuals within the EU.
 It provides full control of the personal data to the EU citizens and they must be allowed to access, rectify or delete their data anytime they want.
-This regulation has come into effect from 25th May 2018 and failure to make your website compliance to GDPR can lead to a fine of €200 Million or 4% of the annual revenue of the company.
+This regulation has come into effect on 25th May 2018 and failure to make your website comply with GDPR can lead to a fine of €200 Million or 4% of the annual revenue of the company.

 GDPR is an extraterritorial rule.
-That means the law will be applied to all the website that collects, stores or uses the user data of the EU resident regardless of the location of the company.
-So, if your online business is collecting, using and storing the personal data of the people living in the EU, the rules applied to your company too.
-Therefore, you too have to make your website compatible with GDPR if you don’t want to face the heavy fine for non GDPR compliance.
+That means the law will be applied to all the website that collects, store, or uses the user data of EU resident regardless of the location of the company.
+So, if your online business is collecting, using, and storing the personal data of people living in the EU, the rules applied to your company too.
+Therefore, you too have to make your website compatible with GDPR if you don’t want to face a heavy fine for non-GDPR compliance.

 For the collection of Best WordPress GDPR Compliance Plugins check out: 5+ Best WordPress GDPR Compliance Plugins

-Let’s take the look at the step on details and make your WordPress website GDPR Compliance:
+Let’s take the look at the step details and make your WordPress website GDPR Compliance: